ppy/osu-wiki/news/2026/2026-02-24-community-choice-2025-results.md

 If you've been in the community for a modest amount of time, ::Blocko::{ user=4075092 } should not come up as a new name for you.
 Better known as "ET Blocko", their [**TWC Sound Team "Strike Back Squad" - BUZZ CUTZ**](https://osu.ppy.sh/beatmapsets/2367508#mania/5154426) instantly drew the attention of the community despite being ranked in the nick of time — a mere 3 days away from the New Year 2026!

-This was further complemented by the guest contributions from ::Akasha-::{ user=2596306 } and [Mochineko](https://osu.ppy.sh/users/3793196), as well as ::Coppertine::{ user=7279762 } and [Kuroise](https://osu.ppy.sh/users/14547127) porting the original storyboard which was initially featured in the [osu!taiko World Cup 2025](/wiki/Tournaments/TWC/2025).
+This was further complemented by the guest contributions from ::Akasha-::{ user=2596306 } and ::Mochineko::{ user=3793196 }, as well as ::Coppertine::{ user=7279762 } and ::Kuroise::{ user=14547127 } porting the original storyboard which was initially featured in the [osu!taiko World Cup 2025](/wiki/Tournaments/TWC/2025).
 No wonder it ended up winning in both categories.

 #### Community Choice finalists